 In practice since 1999, Albert Marichal, AIA is a licensed architect, registered in New York and Texas.
 He holds the NCARB Certificate for licensing reciprocity across the United States and is an active member of the American Institute of Architects.

 Albert has been a design educator for more than a decade.
-He has taught at The University of Texas at Arlington, Syracuse University, New Jersey Institute of Technology, Boston Architectural College, and Texas Christian University.
+He currently teaches at Texas Christian University and has formerly taught at The University of Texas at Arlington, Syracuse University, New Jersey Institute of Technology, and Boston Architectural College.
 In addition, Albert has been an invited lecturer, symposium panelist, or guest critic at numerous universities including: Cornell University, Columbia University, New York Institute of Technology, Parsons, Rhode Island School of Design, Indiana University, University of New Mexico, Indiana University, Montana State University, Northeastern University, Texas Tech University, University of Houston, University of Texas at Austin, Harvard GSD (career discovery), Le Centre d’Etude d’Architecture et d’Urbanisme in Saintes, France and Lunds Universitet in Lund, Sweden.

 Albert holds undergraduate degrees in Architecture and Environmental Design from the College of Architecture at the University of Houston and graduate degrees in Architecture and Urban Design from the Graduate School of Architecture, Planning, and Preservation at Columbia University and the Graduate School of Design at Harvard University.